moonbeam-nyc/snorlax/README.md

 You create `SleepSchedule` resources to define the schedule for any deployment (and optionally its ingress).

+## Why Snorlax?

+Sleeping your environments means:

+- **Cost savings**: Scale down your environments when they're not needed (e.g. overnight)
+  - If you sleep your deployments for 8 hours a day and weekends, you could save ~55% on your cloud bill (for those resources)
+- **Security**: Reduce the attack surface of your deployments when they're not needed
+- **Environmentally friendly**: Reduce the energy consumption of your deployments when they're not needed

 ## See it in action

 ![Snorlax Demo](./proxy/static/demo.gif)